Oak & Ash Class

 Welcome to Oak and Ash Class

-Oak class is taught by Miss Collett.
-Mrs Jones is the teaching assistant.
+Oak Class is being taught by Miss Masters with Mrs Jones in class supporting.

-Your child has been given an independent reading book to read at home, which is suitable to their word recognition and comprehension skills.
-They should record their reading in their reading records.
+Reading books and records were assigned last term for each pupil.
 We do track and log daily reading and we do have reading raffles for our classes for our pupils who are reading at home.
 When a book has been finished, they should return this to school and select a new book from the reading corner.
 All books that are returned are isolated before being returned to the reading corner.

 In Learning Journey, we will begin the term by looking at the life and work of Charles Darwin to have a better understanding of who he was.
 To do this, we will use our range of sources and ask questions to find out more information.
 We will learn about the voyage taken by Darwin to the Galapagos Islands to see what he found.
 Through this, we will use an atlas and our map skills to develop our location knowledge and understanding of the world.
 We will explore what it is like on the Galapagos Islands, through exploring maps and images, along with different sources.
 We will then share what we have learnt through a detailed report.
 As part of our art focus, we will be looking at the drawings completed by Darwin and compare this to the artist Olivia Tonge.
 We will work on our skills or proportion and scales, as well as drawing and sketching techniques to draw our own nature drawings based on animals and plants.